JamieDWilson/test_doc/docs/model_description/state_vars_and_eqns.md

 $$ \frac{d\text{DOP}}{dt} = \mathbf{A} \text{DOP} + J_{up}^{DOP} - J_{remin}^{DOP} + J_{force}^{DOP} $$

-where \(\mathbf{A}\) is the transport matrix that represents the net ocean transport diagnosed from GENiE (see Section LINK).
+where $\mathbf{A}$ is the transport matrix that represents the net ocean transport diagnosed from GENiE (see Section LINK).
 Biogeochemical source/sink terms are described in the following sections.

 ## Carbon Cycle DIC, Alkalinity and atmospheric CO2